vishalramajayam-art/MIST-4610-GROUP-8-Project-1/README.md

 ---

 ## Problem Description
-The task at hand is to design and implement a relational database for the general operations of a tutoring and learning center.
-The central entity in this model is the Student, who is enrolled in various academic subjects and assigned to a tutoring plan.
-The tutoring center schedules many instructional sessions that take place in classrooms which are staffed by tutors that are also specialized in particular subjects.
-The system models students, their parents/guardians, tutors, subjects, tutoring plans, scheduled sessions, classroom locations, and academic progress through assessments and reports.
-It also tracks payments and assessments to reflect both academic and financial activity.
-We hope that this database will serve as a foundation to help with decision making and also operational efficiency within the tutoring center.
+The objective of this project is to create and set up a relational database for the everyday operations of a tutoring and learning center.
+The Student is the central entity in this model.
+They are enrolled in different academic subjects and given a tutoring plan.
+The tutoring center sets up a lot of lessons in classrooms with tutors who are also experts in certain subjects.
+The system keeps track of students, their parents or guardians, tutors, subjects, tutoring plans, scheduled sessions, classroom locations, and academic progress through tests and reports.
+It also keeps track of payments and assessments to show both academic and financial activity.
+We hope that this database will help the tutoring center make decisions and run more smoothly.

 ---